xavierchia/xavierchia.github.io/_posts/2022-03-04-the-setup-dan-bilzerian.md

 Now I do think that the general idea of focusing on and investing in your setup is a really solid one.
 It definitely also applies if you have other goals in life than Dan Bilzerian.

-But Dan missed out on a great opportunity to write the definitely book on the topic.
+But Dan missed out on a great opportunity to write the definite book on the topic.
 Someone else will definitely do it and it’ll be awesome.